rollyourown-xyz/ryo-website-content/rollyourown/projects/how_to_maintain/index.md

     ./upgrade.sh -n <HOSTNAME> -v <NEW VERSION>
     ```

+2. The script will ask whether to back up the project before upgrading.
+It is recommended to do this.

-2. The script will ask whether modules used by the project should also be upgraded.
+3. The script will ask whether modules used by the project should also be upgraded.
 This is recommended, but can be skipped.

-3. The `upgrade.sh` script will now pull up-to-date code from the [rollyourown.xyz repositories](/collaborate/repositories), build new images for the selected components and deploy them to the host server.
+4. The `upgrade.sh` script will now pull up-to-date code from the [rollyourown.xyz repositories](/collaborate/repositories), optionally back up the project, build new images for the selected components and deploy them to the host server.

 After this process, your project deployment has been upgraded.